entando/entando-docs/vuepress/docs/v7.2/docs/reference/database-cr.md

 # EntandoDatabaseService Custom Resource Definition

 The EntandoDatabaseService CRD directs Entando to an external, internal, or auto-provisioned database service.
 Currently, PostgreSQL, MySQL, and Oracle are accepted.
+> Note: Oracle is not supported for automatic deployment in a container.
+See the [external database](../../tutorials/devops/external-db.md) instructions for the appropriate configuration.

 ### Example EntandoDatabaseService CR